dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/index.md

 ## Supported platforms

 Apps published for 32-bit (x86) and 64-bit (x64) deployment are supported.
-We recommend deploying 32-bit apps unless the app:
+Deploy a 32-bit app unless the app:

 * Requires the larger virtual memory address space available to a 64-bit app.
 * Requires the larger IIS stack size.